-Transportation facility improvements spelled out in the Long Range Transportation Plan (LRTP) are derived in part from projected future development and their associated land uses.
-The land use planning process for the Lincoln and Lancaster County area provides the foundation for projecting future dwelling units, commercial, institutional, and industrial centers which provide a basis for assessing future transportation demand.
+Transportation facility improvements in the Long Range Transportation Plan (LRTP) are derived in part from projected future development and land uses.
+The land use planning process for the Lincoln and Lancaster County provides the foundation for projecting future dwelling units, commercial, institutional, and industrial centers which provide a basis for assessing future transportation demand.

 The critical link between transportation and land use activities is the focus of on-going planning and management for both systems.
-This task involves gathering data and monitoring the land uses relative to the transportation planning process.
-GIS provides the foundation for the ongoing collection and evaluation of a range of land use-related data bases.
+This task involves gathering data and monitoring the land uses which provides the foundation for the ongoing collection and evaluation of land use-related data bases.

 - Commercial Floor Area Survey Retail, office, and service uses represent major attractors of travel demand.
-Commercial uses require transportation network support for employees, customers, and deliveries.
-A building-by-building inventory of commercial activities is gathered to reflect generalized commercial uses and floor area.
+A building-by-building inventory of commercial activities is gathered to reflect commercial uses and floor area.
 This inventory is conducted of all structures in commercial zoned areas of the MPO planning area. - Industrial Development Survey An inventory of industrial uses are collected in the field and entered into the Geographic Information System.
 Tabulations by use by traffic analysis zone are then prepared for use in the traffic modeling process. - Land Use projections were developed for the 2040 plan

-- A. Vacant Lot Inventory Residential development is one of the key factors in projecting future travel demand by traffic analysis zone.
+- A. Vacant Lot Inventory: Residential development is one of the key factors in projecting future travel demand by traffic analysis zone.
 Tracking the number and location of lots available for future residential growth as well as dwelling units constructed on an continuing basis is vital to this task.
-The 'Vacant Lot Inventory' is a digital GIS database which uses administrative records to monitor the platting of land and the construction of dwelling units. - B. Area-Wide Land Use Database Data on all land uses within the MPO planning area is maintained on a regular basis using field surveys and administrative records.
+The 'Vacant Lot Inventory' is a digital GIS database which uses administrative records to monitor the platting of land and the construction of dwelling units. - B. Area-Wide Land Use Database: Data on all land uses within the MPO planning area is maintained on a regular basis using field surveys and administrative records.
 Data aids in determining shifts in land use types, levels of development, and direction of growth which are factors in preparing future transportation plans.
-In addition to parcel-based data, commercial building and industrial data are also gathered, which serves as a key traffic model input. - C. Update Land Use projections for the 2040 Plan
+In addition to parcel-based data, commercial building and industrial data are also gathered, which serves as a key traffic model input. - C. GIS Based Land Use Tracking System Tracking of all land uses and development within the MPO planning area will be developed and maintained within the GIS environment.
+This data and visual capabilities will provide more tools and refined data for ongoing transportation planning and will assist in the next update of the Long Range Plan.

-A. Vacant Lot Inventory Monthly Postings & Mid-Year Summary Report B. Area-Wide Land Use Database On-going C. Update Land Use projections for the LRTP On-going
+Schedule of Products Completion Dates A. Vacant Lot Inventory, Monthly Postings & Annual Summary Report On-going / February 2014 B. Area-Wide Land Use Database On-going C. Update Land Use projections for the LRTP On-going